18F/pages-server/README.md

 }
 ```

-These `server` blocks define the authenticated https://pages-staging.18f.gov/
+These final `server` blocks define the authenticated
-host.
-The `127.0.0.1:8080` block corresponds to the second `builders` entry
+https://pages-staging.18f.gov/ host.
+The `127.0.0.1:8080` block corresponds to
-from [`pages-config.json`](./pages-config.json).
+the second `builders` entry from [`pages-config.json`](./pages-config.json).
 Note that this site uses the
 [bitly/oauth2_proxy](https://github.com/18F/oauth2_proxy/) for authentication,
 which you can learn more about in the [OAuth2 Proxy section of the 18F Hub
 deployment README](https://github.com/18F/hub/tree/master/deploy#oauth2-proxy).